dfilatov/rou/README.md

 router
     .when('/objects/{oid}/slaves/{sid}')
         .method('get') // method should be 'get'
-        .param('new') // param 'new' should be
-        .param('bounds', true) // param 'bounds' should be non-empty .param('geometry', 'polyline') // param 'bounds' should be 'polyline' .param('type', ['road', 'railway']) // param 'type' should be 'road' or 'railway' .param('oid', /^\d+$/) // param 'oid' should be integer
+        .param('new', true) // param 'new' should be .param('category', false) // param 'category' shouldn't be .param('bounds') // param 'bounds' should be non-empty .param('geometry', 'polyline') // param 'bounds' should be 'polyline' .param('type', ['road', 'railway']) // param 'type' should be 'road' or 'railway' .param('oid', /^\d+$/) // param 'oid' should be integer